andrealuppi/andrealuppi.github.io/content/publication/luppi2025nathumbeh/index.md

 # Summary.
 An optional shortened abstract.
 summary: Anaesthesia makes human brains less distinguishable from one another, and less distinguishable from the brains of monkeys.
-We also introduce 'cognitive matching' with NeuroSynth to assess consciousness.
+We also introduce 'cognitive matching' with NeuroSynth.

 tags:
   - consciousness